pratham0709/Razorpay-Clone/README.md

 Responsive design that adapts to different screen sizes and devices

 # Getting Started
-To run the website locally, you can follow these steps:
+To run the website locally, you can follow these steps :

 Clone the repository to your local machine:
 Open the index.html file in your web browser